diman83-CF/class_flow/README.md

 ---

-**Note**: This is a training management system built with Flutter.
+**Note**: This is a class management system built with Flutter.
 Make sure to customize the configuration and features according to your specific requirements.